 According to the Civil Justice Resource Group, only about 4.8% of physicians are responsible for about half of the medical malpractice claims filed in the United States, and 1.7% of physicians are responsible for 27.5% of all medical malpractice awards.
 Of the upwards of 25,000 to 120,000 deaths yearly due to medical negligence, only about 2.9% of medical malpractice victims will file claims.
 While we won't know exactly how much we can claim at first, we should have a concrete answer after our discovery phase.

 Medical malpractice cases are incredibly complicated and require significant resources to prepare a case for trial.
 Doctors and medical facilities have a lot of money, attorneys of their own, and are experienced in settling with a less desirable outcome.
-Our medical malpractice lawyers will aggressively fight to get you the most compensation possible under the law.
+Our medical malpractice lawyer will aggressively fight to get you the most compensation possible under the law.
 You have rights, and it's our job to protect them and help you get your life back.
+Reach out today.

 “She always made me feel taken care of, helped me find amazing doctors, responded quickly, kept me updated, communicated consistently, and was professional and respectful.”